-TABLE 4.4-2

-Water Withdrawals by the Delta Lateral Project
+TABLE 4.4-2 Water Withdrawals by the Delta Lateral Project

-Activity Water Source Estimated Volume (gallons)

 Hydrostatic Testing IPA 4,215,300

 HDD Sevier River 700,000

 Dust Control Municipal Sources 2,000,000

 Total 6,915,300

 Construction and Operation Impacts and Mitigation.
 Chemical additives would not be added to the hydrostatic test water, and the pipeline would be constructed with new steel pipe free of lubricants and other chemicals.
 Following testing, Kern River would depressurize each test section and return the hydrostatic test water to IPP for reuse or discharged to a well-vegetated upland area.
+Kern River would test for total suspended solids, hydrocarbons, and pH before discharging any water.
+Additionally, discharge water would pass through a filter to ensure construction debris and welding solids are removed before the water is discharged.